MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 To install and setup up the AliceVision plug-in for Houdini, [see the SideFX tutorial](https://www.sidefx.com/tutorials/alicevision-plugin/).

-## Import point clouds into SideFX Houdini
+## Import a point cloud into Houdini

 Houdini can import point cloud files in the .PLY file format.
 If your file is in a .PTS file format, you can manually convert it to the .PLY format.